 A holy tree for the Greeks and Romans

-The Walnut family consists of 20 or so species.
-This tree species originates from south-eastern Europe and western Asia but is mainly cultivated in North America, France and Italy.
-In these countries, it is financially important both the timber and the Walnuts themselves.
+The walnut family consists of 20 or so species.
+It originates from south-eastern Europe and western Asia, but is mainly cultivated in the USA, France and Italy.
+In these countries, it is financially important, on account of both its timber and the walnuts themselves.

-Walnut trees can become up to 98 feet (30 m) in height.
+Walnut trees can grow up to 30m tall.
 The trunk is thick and straight.
-Over time it stops being smooth and starts being grooved and cracked.
+Over time, its smooth surface becomes grooved and cracked.
 The crown is broad at the top and made up of large, shiny leaves with a pleasant scent.
 Walnuts are a stone fruit that grow once the tree is around ten years old.
-The nutshell is green initially but when it matures it cracks open to reveal the grooved slightly oval nut that is so popular in a number of classic dishes and as a snack.
+The nutshell is green initially, but when it matures it cracks open to reveal the grooved, slightly oval nut that’s popular in a number of classic dishes and as a snack.

 A symbol of fertility

-The oil extracted from Walnut is excellent for cooking.
-It is also used in cosmetics.
-Its softening qualities make the skin beautiful and a hair masque containing Walnut oil is said to strengthen dry hair.
+The oil extracted from walnut is excellent for cooking and is also used in cosmetics.
+Its softening qualities make the skin feel beautiful, and a masque containing walnut oil is said to strengthen dry hair.